DLWood1001/Registry-Policy-Module/README.md

 		# Do your stuff here
 		# Check the 'data' sub module under 'rp' to understand the policy data structure.
 		pass

+## Registry Policy File Format
+The Registry.pol file is a relativly simple file.
+It contains a simple header and a body containing multiple registry policies (entries).

+...
+I'll update this more later.